social science-environmental health collaboration

 Master of Public Health/Environmental Health, Al Quds University, Palestine

-Also, she is a member of the steering committee of International Thematic Network CliMigHealth at Gent University from November 2020 until present.
+Also, she is a member of the steering committee of International Thematic Network CliMigHealth at Gent University from November 2020 until to present.